Réunion: Beaches

-Réunion hosts many tropical and unique beaches.
+Réunion hosts many beaches.
 They are often equipped with barbecues, amenities, and parking spaces.
 Hermitage Beach is the most extensive and best-preserved lagoon in Réunion Island and a popular snorkelling location.
 It is a white sand beach lined with casuarina trees under which the locals often organise picnics.

-La Plage des Brisants is a well-known surfing spot, with many athletic and leisurely activities taking place.
-Each November, a film festival is also organised in La Plage des Brisant's.
+At La Plage des Brisants, a surfing spot, many athletic and leisure activities take place.
+Each November, a film festival is organised there.
 Movies are projected on a large screen in front of a crowd.

 Beaches at Boucan Canot are surrounded by a stretch of restaurants that particularly cater to tourists.
-L'Étang-Salé on the west coast is a particularly unique beach as it is covered in black sand consisting of tiny fragments of basalt.
-This occurs when lava contacts water, it cools rapidly and shatters into the sand and fragmented debris of various size.
+L'Étang-Salé on the west coast is covered in black sand consisting of tiny fragments of basalt.
+This occurs when lava contacts water, it cools rapidly and shatters into the sand and fragmented debris of various sizes.
 Much of the debris is small enough to be considered sand.
 Grand Anse is a tropical white-sand beach lined with coconut trees in the south of Réunion, with a rock pool built for swimmers, a pétanque playground, and a picnic area.
 Le Vieux Port in Saint Philippe is a green-sand beach consisting of tiny olivine crystals, formed by the 2007 lava flow, making it one of the youngest beaches on Earth.

 Environment

 Flora

-The tropical and insular flora of Reunion Island is characterized by its diversity, a very high rate of endemism and a very specific structure.
-The flora of Reunion presents a great diversity of natural environments and species (up to 40 tree species/ha, compared to a temperate forest which has an average of 5/ha).
-This diversity is even more remarkable, but fragile, as it differs according to the environment (coastal, low, medium and high mountain).
+The tropical and insular flora of Réunion Island is characterized by its diversity, a very high rate of endemism, and a very specific structure.
+The flora of Réunion presents a great diversity of natural environments and species (up to 40 tree species/ha, compared to a temperate forest, which has an average of 5/ha).
+This diversity is even more remarkable, but fragile, as it differs according to the environment (coastal, low, medium, and high mountain).

-Reunion has a very high rate of endemic species, with more than 850 native plants (of natural origin and present before the arrival of humans), of which 232 are endemic to the island of Reunion (only present on the island), as well as numerous species endemic to the Mascarene archipelago.
-Finally, the flora of Reunion is distinguished from that of equatorial tropical forests by the low height and density of the canopy, probably due to adaptation to cyclones, and by a very specific vegetation, in particular a strong presence of epiphytic plants (growing on other plants), such as orchids, bromeliads and cacti, but also ferns, lichens and mosses.
+Réunion has a very high rate of endemic species, with more than 850 native plants (of natural origin and present before the arrival of humans), of which 232 are endemic to the Réunion (only present on the island), as well as numerous species endemic to the Mascarene archipelago.
+Finally, the flora of Réunion is distinguished from that of equatorial tropical forests by the low height and density of the canopy, probably due to adaptation to cyclones, and by a very specific vegetation, in particular a strong presence of epiphytic plants (growing on other plants), such as orchids, bromeliads and cacti, but also ferns, lichens, and mosses.